 How To Serve

-Custard pie needs to be chilled, but for the best results, take it out of the refrigerator 20-30 minutes before serving - this allows the custard to warm up just enough to release more flavor and be soft and silky on the tongue.
+Custard pie needs to be chilled to set, but for the best flavour and texture, take it out of the refrigerator 20-30 minutes before serving.
+This lets the custard soften slightly and brings out more of its flavour.

 Storage